-2018 is the Year of the Dog in the Chinese zodiac!
-To celebrate, I put together a list of rescue organizations in and around Boulder who are working hard every day to take care of homeless dogs (and in some cases many other kinds of animals!).
+Are you looking for a new best friend?
+Here’s a list of rescue organizations in and around Boulder thatare hard at work taking care of homeless dogs (and, in some cases, many other animals!).
 These folks are dedicated to giving these dogs a second chance by matching each one with a human companion that can give them a forever home.
 Fair warning: adorable faces ahead!!
-Here’s to all the dogs that make our lives so much happier, may they have a wealth of love and happiness in 2018.
-To the people who go out of their way to save these precious lives, thank you for all that you do for humans’ truest and most loyal friends — dogs!
+To the people who go out of their way to save these precious lives, thank you for all you do for humans’ truest and most loyal friends.

 Summit Dog Rescue, Boulder Colorado

 Summit Dog Rescue, based in Boulder, is on a mission to save dogs who are left in shelters that are overcrowded and therefore unable to continue to care for the animals.
-Summit focuses on dogs who thrive in the mountain environment, and does their very best to pair these furry sweethearts up with a commited adopter.
+Summit focuses on dogs who thrive in the mountain environment and does its best to pair these furry sweethearts up with committed adopters.
 Summit is always in need of good homes for dogs, as well as foster families for dogs who are awaiting adoption.
-To find out more about Summit Dog Rescue, follow them on facebook here or check out their website here.
+To find out more about Summit Dog Rescue, follow them on Facebook here or check out their website here.

 Brighter Days Dog Rescue